-Mashed potatoes are the best of the best when it comes to potatoes - in my humble opinion, of course.
-Creamy, silky potatoes with lots of cream and butter, I don't see how it can get any better than that.
-Well, consider it done.
-These twice baked loaded mashed potatoes take regular, delicious mashed potatoes, and elevate them to the next level.
+These twice baked loaded mashed potatoes are an Outback copycat recipe, that take regular, delicious mashed potatoes, and elevate them to the next level.
 With bacon, cheddar cheese and tangy sour cream, these potatoes do not skimp on flavour.
-They taste just like the ones you'd get at Outback Steakhouse!
+They taste just like the ones you'd get at the restaurant!

 These mashed potatoes make the perfect addition to your holiday table, paired with butter basted turkey.
-If you are going for a steakhouse dinner at home, great!
-These go perfectly with a pan seared ribeye steak too!
-Love potatoes as a side but looking for something with a little more pizzazz?
-My Southwestern Potatoes au Gratin are pizzazzed perfection!
+If you are going for a steakhouse dinner at home, you can serve these potatoes alongside a pan seared ribeye steak too!
+For more potato goodness, my Southwestern Potatoes au Gratin are perfection!

 Jump to: